 The moorings are in the centre of the village, between Bridges 131 and 132 but nearer to Bridge 132.
 Access to the site is via steps from the B489 at Bridge 132, Lower Icknield Way Bridge.

-The nearest facilities are in the Canal & River Trust yard, approx 50 metres away, adjacent to Bridge 131.
+The nearest facilities are approx 50 metres away, adjacent to Bridge 131.
 Facilities are for the use of all boaters.
+These services are provided by and under the control of the local waterway, they do not form part of the mooring agreement.

 Car parking is not available at this site so moorers must make alternative arrangements.
 There is a Pay and Display visitors car park at Startops Reservoir nearby.